top of page

 What we've achieved so far:

-1. Membership engagement – We organised a collaborative process with more than 50 potential members, including distributing a survey and hosting a co-creation workshop to gather diverse perspectives and shape the future of the Network.
+1. Membership engagement – We organised a collaborative process with more than 30 potential members, including distributing a survey and hosting a co-creation workshop to gather diverse perspectives and shape the future of the Network.

 3. Strategic framework development – We have established clear Terms of Reference, articulated our policy position, and defined strategic objectives to guide our mission in transforming food education.

-• Royal Academy of Culinary Arts Adopt a School Trust
+• Royal Academy of Culinary Arts

-• School Food Matters
+• School Food Matters (SFM)

 • Soil Association